By Anthony O’Connell (Founder)

 I help companies and universities sell education.
 First I worked with EADA, a university in Barcelona marketing their MBA programme.
 Later the university became part of a consortium of universities called EuroMBA to sell the first online MBA programme in Europe.
 They have a lovely programme where students visit universities in each country as well as study online.
 I helped them launch the programme and I managed internet marketing for them.
 I worked in Ireland marketing online TEFL courses.
 I also set up and managed Ireland’s first Internet research company for Ogilvy, a big US advertising agency.
 I conducted research for Ogilvy and clients like Unilever into marketing and technology in the late 1990’s.

 In 2005, when I was walking down the infamous Khaosan Road in Bangkok I got accosted by a hilarious Chinese woman with a sign – Teachers Wanted.
 I told her I wasn’t an English teacher, that I built websites.
 She said “No worry.
 I have perfect job for you at Saint Gabriel’s school.
 One of best school in Thailand – dead Queen’s brother, 2 prime ministers, Chairman of Bangkok Bank, and Commander-in-Chief of Royal Thai Army go there.
-They very proud about that. ” I told her I’m not an English teacher but she said “No not teach English.
+They very proud about that.”
+I told her I’m not an English teacher but she said “No not teach English.
 Teach websites and multimedia.
 Take a break from computer honey it will be fun.”
-I was surprised that that a school would be teaching website design but she assured me it she was telling the truth so I went to visit the school.
+I was surprised that a school would be teaching website design but she assured me she was telling the truth so I went to visit the school.

-Sure enough they weren’t teaching web design but they were teaching Macromedia Director which was very very cool.
+Sure enough, they weren’t teaching web design but they were teaching Macromedia Director which was very cool.
 I had always wanted to learn Macromedia (now Adobe) Flash.
 Flash was a very exciting technology back then.
 It added animation, video and interactivity to the web.
-I met with with the course director who was looking for a teaching partner and I asked him if we could teach Flash instead.
-He said why not?
-So we created a course to teach the kids how to use Flash make an animated movie for the web.
+I met with the course director who was looking for a teaching partner and I asked him if we could teach Flash instead.
+He said, why not?
+So we created a course to teach the kids how to use Flash to make an animated movie for the web.
 It was very successful.
 The kids really enjoyed it and made some great movies.
 However, I didn’t fit well into the bureaucracy of a Thai school.
 While I tried to make my class new and exciting I felt that the other classes were taught by rote and memorisation.
 Some of the kids told me that my class was the only one they liked.
 I loved my job and watching the kids teach each other but the pay wasn’t a lot.